SatyKrish/aks-velero/README.md

-# Introduction
+# Backup & Restore Stateful Applications on AKS using Velero

+A reference implementation for using Velero in AKS cluster to backup and restore persistent volumes using CSI storage drivers.

+## Overview
-Velero (formerly Heptio Ark) provides capabilities to back up and restore your Kubernetes cluster resources and persistent volumes.
+Velero provides capabilities to back up and restore your Kubernetes cluster resources and persistent volumes.

 Velero lets you: